OpenRailAssociation/osrd-website/content/blog/news/2023/opendata-fosdem.en.md

 - Calculate a new field using the following formula to get the length of each track in kilometers:

         "length" = $length / 1000
-- Select electrified parts of the network using the "other_tages" field:
+- Select electrified parts of the network using the "other_tags" field:

         "other_tags" like '%"electrified"=>"yes"%'
         or "other_tags" like '%"electrified"=>"contact_line"%'